electron/packager/docs/api.md

 *String*

 The release version of the application.
+By default the `version` property in the `package.json` is used but it can be overridden with this argument.
+If neither are provided, the version of Electron will be used.
 Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.

 ##### `asar`